Kite + Shopify: 8 Essential Checks Before You Launch

 Are you completely happy with all enabled product mockups?

 When publishing products, it's important to remember that your artwork will be printed exactly as you save it in the Product Generator.

-There is no human 'quality control' on the Kite end, so if something looks wrong in the preview, you'll need to fix that before you go live (or forever hold your peace!).
+There is no human quality control on the Kite side, so if something looks wrong in the preview, you'll need to fix that before you go live (or forever hold your peace!).

 These are the key things to look out for:

 - Placement: Scale and centre the artwork if necessary